 In the past, the AV industry as well as the solutions offered to control rooms and operation centers have been dominated by hardware-centric solutions that are proprietary in nature.
 This has had a negative impact on security compliance, workflow management, and even Total Cost of Ownership (TCO) in control rooms and operation centers.

 Because most AV hardware is proprietary in nature, it causes major security concerns.
 The IT organization responsible for managing it rarely has visibility into it and when they do it often raises red flags.

 Flexibility, scalability, and interoperability are needed to support dynamic standard operating procedures and emergency response plans.
 Adding new sources, displays, add-on solutions and features can be severely limited by the proprietary nature of legacy AV solutions.

 Hardware-centric solutions need to be refreshed roughly every five years.
 In many cases, newer hardware releases cause existing hardware to become the end of life.
 This may force a refresh of hardware before the normal five-year timeline.
 Keep in mind, opting for proprietary hardware creates vendor lock-in which limits customers' options for procurement, support, and future deployments.

 Alternatively, standards-based, open technology software can be paired with commercially available off-the-shelf hardware and make it easier for an IT department to provide front-line support.
 This is the Userful approach and it makes it easier to integrate with third-party applications, ensures interoperability, and reduces security risks.
 A software-based approach gives an operation center scalability, security, and interoperability.

-Any operations centre that is using video data today needs to consider the addition of a computer vision solution.
-Given the rapid increase in video data this is the only scalable way to ensure operators have true, proactive situational awareness.
+Any operations center that is using video data today needs to consider the addition of a computer vision solution.
+Given the rapid increase in video data, this is the only scalable way to ensure operators have true, proactive situational awareness.